 12 May 2016

-This bill aims to raise penalties for serious criminal driving offences that cause serious injury or death.
-It would redefine these offences, tighten bail conditions for those charged, and improve investigations by the police and the courts.
-It also seeks better support for victims and their families within the justice system, along with related reforms.
+This bill aims to toughen penalties for serious criminal driving cases that lead to serious injury or death.
+It also seeks to redefine what counts as these offences, tighten bail conditions for those charged, and improve investigations by the police and courts, while ensuring better support for victims and their families within the justice system.

 Generated 21 February 2026